How to use Google Search Console: A Beginner’s Guide

 • Using Google Tag Manager.

-If your website is built on WordPress then you can use Google’s Site Kit WordPress plugin to connect Google Analytics and Search Console while giving you statistics in your site dashboard.
+If your website is built on WordPress then you can use Google’s Site Kit WordPress plugin to connect Google Analytics and Google Search Console while giving you statistics in your site dashboard.

 Once you have taken this step and got verified successfully.
 Then you’ll be heading to your search console dashboard.